d-rushma/edge-ai-suites/education-ai-suite/smart-classroom/docs/user-guide/get-started.md

 ```
 > 💡 *Use `smartclassroom` if you don’t need IPEX.
 Use `smartclassroom_ipex` if you want IPEX summarization.*

----
-### ⚙️ 2.
-Default Configuration
+## Step 2: Configure Defaults

-By default, the project uses Whisper for transcription and OpenVINO-based Qwen models for summarization.You can modify these settings in the configuration file:
+The default setup uses Whisper for transcription and OpenVINO Qwen models for summarization.
+You can customize these in the configuration file.

 ```bash
 asr: